 I also encourage that all birth plans be flexible, and if you need to address something in the moment, that of course has to happen.
 But the less you have to battle the staff or argue a point, the more you can stay in your right brain – your instinctual brain, which is where you want to be.

 6. What is your number one piece of advice for women who are in the middle of birth and their birth is going the opposite as planned?

 If I’m sitting with a woman whose birth is going a different direction than originally planned, I turn to her with a lot of love in my heart and first say – I’m sorry that this isn’t going as you planned, but now is the time to remember all the things I’ve taught you.
 First and foremost being to embrace whatever is happening, because it’s happening, and when you argue with reality, you lose 100% of the time.

 No matter what, this is your journey.
-It’s the journey that you and your baby are meant to have.
+This is still your baby’s birth, and your birth as a mom for this baby.
+You are loved and supported in this journey.
 Know that the healing with come later but for now, just do your best to stay present for this experience as it unfolds.

 Want to access Anne’s Love Your Birth course?
 Click here and use the promo code EXPECTFUL at checkout for 25% off.